 Your uncontested divorce may be quick and painless, but it’s crucial to start planning for life post-divorce.
 This includes financial planning, co-parenting arrangements, and emotional support.
 Take the time to assess your financial situation, create a budget, and plan for your future.
 Establishing a co-parenting plan if children are involved can help minimize conflict and ensure a smooth transition for everyone.
 Don’t hesitate to seek therapy or counseling if needed to cope with the emotional challenges that come with a divorce.

-A: To file for divorce in Kansas, either spouse must have been a resident of the state for at least 60 days before filing.
-The divorce can be filed in the county where either spouse resides.
+A: At least one spouse must have been a Kansas resident for 60 days before filing; you can file in the county where either spouse lives.
+Learn more.

 Contact the Overland KS Divorce and Mediation Attorneys at Sarah Carmody Law, LLC at 913-257-3110 today!